tendermint/tendermint/spec/abci/abci.md

 Note that some methods (`Query, CheckTx, DeliverTx`) return explicitly non-deterministic data in the form of `Info` and `Log` fields.
 The `Log` is intended for the literal output from the application's logger, while the `Info` is any additional info that should be returned.
-These are the only fields that are not included in block header computations, so we don't need agreement on them.
+In `DeliverTx` response, those fields alongside with `Events, Codespace` are not included in block header computations, so we don't need agreement on them.
 All other fields in the `Response*` must be strictly deterministic.

 ## Block Execution